HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The`type` field is a mandatory field that refers to a specific type of the document.
 For example: DAM Asset, DAM Collection, com.ibm.workplace.wcm.api.Content, com.ibm.workplace.wcm.api.SiteArea.

-- The `description`field is a longer description or preview text that might not be available for all types of documents stored.
+- The `description` field contains a longer description or preview text that might not be available for all types of documents stored.

 - The `tags` field is a common field for every type of document and array of strings.